YooYooY/FrontEnd-learning-journey/44_Discuss this/why (obj.b)() is the same as obj.b()?.md

 In the above code, obj.method() outputs 'Hello' because the this inside the method refers to obj, and this.prop is equal to 'Hello'.

-In the above code, obj.method() outputs 'Hello' because the this inside the method refers to obj, and this.prop is equal to 'Hello'.

 ```js
 let myFunc = obj.method;
 console.log(myFunc());  // Outputs: undefined